Key takeaways

 Medium-Term (2027)

-- The "autonomous agent" and "orchestrator" categories will begin merging
+- The "autonomous agent" and "orchestrator" categories merge as single-agent tools add coordination

 Long-Term (2028+)

-- Orchestration will be built into foundational coding tools
+- Orchestration is built into foundational coding tools

 Bottom Line